-2.11 Programme Information: The Registry has developed guidelines for the information that should be contained within programme handbooks.
-All students should receive the same level of information, regardless of whether they are based solely at the College or involved in collaborative activities.
+- 2.10 Programme Specifications: All degree programmes with a taught element, including those incorporating collaborative arrangements, must have an up-to-date programme specification.
+Departments should ensure that collaborative students can access their programme specification online.
+The university templates are available on the programme design and modification webpage. - 2.11 Programme Information: The Registry has developed guidelines for the information that should be contained within programme handbooks.
+All students should receive the same level of information, regardless of whether they are based solely at Imperial or involved in collaborative activities.
 Departments should ensure that this information remains accurate and up to date and that students can access their programme handbooks online.
 Where a collaborative activity is managed by way of a partnership agreement or Memorandum of Agreement, the handbook should clearly outline to students the policies and procedures to be followed at all stages of the programme.
-The Registry guidance on programme handbooks are be downloaded from the following link:
+The Registry guidance on programme handbooks and templates are available on the Programme handbooks webpage. - 2.12 Regulations: Students studying for degree programmes incorporating collaborative activity must normally be subject to the same Academic Regulations approved by the university for students based wholly at Imperial, and any variation to this must be approved by Imperial and stipulated in the partnership agreement or Memorandum of Agreement.
+Departments should ensure that the Academic and Examination Regulations, and rules governing the criteria for assessment, are easily available to students.
+The latest set of academic regulations are accessible via the governance webpage. - 2.13 Assessment: Departments should normally have significant input into the design, and the setting and marking of assessments of collaborative awards.
+In some cases, delivery and assessments may be delegated to the partner institution if Imperial has satisfied itself that the standards are compatible with those for an Imperial award.